bunmidavies/year3notes/COMP34212/ratSLAM.md

 [[COMP34212]]

 - ratSLAM aims to emulate the spatial navigation ability of the rat's hippocampal system, who essentially build cognitive maps of environments
-- similar to SLAM, the overall goal is building and using maps of large and complex environments simultaneously - its less acurate than SLAM, but theres flexibility to:
+- similar to SLAM, the overall goal is building and using maps of large and complex environments simultaneously - its less accurate than SLAM, but theres flexibility to:
 	- cope with noisy input
 	- deal with changing environments
 	- accommodate complexity